bluengreen/rails_train/section2/projects.md

 ## [[RESTFUL API|section2/restapi]]
-This project will use the 2 applications above to create an API interface to use the data we collected above.
+This project will contniue on with the application above to create an API interface to the data we collected above.